 |You can condition all leathers except the buttery soft variety what you learn here.|

-Take a tiny bit of petroleum jelly on a soft cloth and rub on your clean leather shoes that you were about to polish.
-Do not use this method on suede.
+To make this cheap DIY Leather Conditioner, take a tiny bit of petroleum jelly on a soft cloth and rub on your clean leather shoes that you were about to polish.
+This method is not to be used on suede.
 Allow the petroleum jelly to soak in a bit before wiping away with another clean cloth.
 Once you try this thrifty tip, you’ll be just as nuts about how it works to condition leather as I am.

 Petroleum jelly also works well on a leather purse except not on any of the super-soft leathers of expensive bags.
 Thicker handbag leather, more on the order of shoe leather that takes to shine, will work.
 Conditioning with petroleum jelly can save an aged bag from cracking.
 Those buttery soft leathers should be treated more carefully though with recommended leather cleaners.